This is special information for those who are currently college/university students (This page was updated on 10/14/2007)

 The first thing you need to understand is "individual mandate" and what it means (we recommend you print out that page).

 Beginning on July 1, 2007 Massachusetts residents age of 18 and over are required to have health insurance coverage or they risk being fiscally penalized on their 2007 State income taxes by losing their personal exemption, if the individual has had health insurance available to them that is considered affordable at their specific income level by the state.
 In 2008 there are different penalties for those not having health insurance coverage.
 The Massachusetts Department of Revenue (DOR) will be policing this part of the law.
-One key thing to keep in mind is that embedded in the law is that the deadline for obtaining and proving you have health insurance is in actuality December 31st, 2007.
-As long as you have health insurance by that date, you will not be penalized on your taxes by DOR.
 Even those who are insured will have to prove they have insurance on their state tax forms.

 You currently do not have insurance and you are NOT a Massachusetts Resident and are enrolled in a MA college/university.